LizhenWangT/StyleAvatar/README.md

 python train.py --batch 3 --ckpt pretrained/xxxx.pt path-to-dataset
 ```

-Testing or use the pretrained models.
+Testing or use the pretrained models. **The portrait in the first frame of the testing video should keep facing the camera with a neutral expression.
+The rotation of the first frame will lead to wrong results.**
 ```
 cd styleavatar
 python test.py --render_dir path-to-dataset/render --uv_dir path-to-dataset/uv --ckpt pretrained/xxx.pt --save_dir output/xxxx